Effect of combined heaving and pitching on propulsion of single and tandem flapping foils: Flapping of a single foil

-This transition from drag-producing to thrust-producing regime can be noticed in the wake signature of the flapping foil, depicted in Fig. \ref{ZVor_single_h0}.
+Next, we look into the wake signature of the flapping foil to confirm our observations regarding the force coefficients and their correlation with the effective angle of attack.
+The Z-vorticity contour plots (Left) of the wake of the flapping foil along with the pressure distribution (Middle) and forces (Right) are depicted in Fig. \ref{ZVor_single_h0}.
+The transition from drag-producing to thrust-producing wake can be noticed in the wake signature of the flapping foil.
 At $h_0/c = 0$ (Fig. \ref{ZVor_single_h0}(a)), the clockwise (CW) and the counter-clockwise (CCW) vortices (blue and red in color respectively) are aligned such that they produce a von-K$\mathrm{\acute{a}}$rm$\mathrm{\acute{a}}$n (vK) vortex street, which is drag producing.
 As heave amplitude is increased to $h_0/c = 0.4$ (Fig. \ref{ZVor_single_h0}(b)), the vortex street resembles a scenario close to the transition to thrust-producing inverted von-K$\mathrm{\acute{a}}$rm$\mathrm{\acute{a}}$n (IvK) vortex street (this transition has been referred as ``feathering limit'' in the literature).
 At $h_0/c = 1$ (Fig. \ref{ZVor_single_h0}(c)), we observe the thrust-producing IvK vortex street.
+The pressure arrow plots for the same instances of the flapping foil depict the increased suction and positive pressure on the upper and lower surfaces of the foil, respectively with heave amplitude.
+This results in thrust-favoring conditions as the heave amplitude increases.
+The forces on the foil at the same instances are also depicted in the figure.
+With the increase in $h_0/c$, the effective angle of attack increases.
+This results in the resultant force transitioning such that its X-component gives a more positive thrust with the increase in $h_0/c$.
+Moreover, the change of the projected area $A_\mathrm{proj}(t)$ can also be noticed in Fig. \ref{ZVor_single_h0}(Right) which decreases from $h_0/c = 0$ to $h_0/c = 0.4$ and then increases for $h_0/c = 1$.
+As mentioned earlier, this translates directly to the trend in the drag coefficient in Fig. \ref{TH_single_h0_force_CdCl}(a).

-Thus, for the parameters considered, an increase in the thrust coefficient with heave amplitude is noticed as a consequence of increase in the effective angle of attack (effective area does not vary with change in heave amplitude).
-The experimental study conducted by Buren et al.\cite{vanBuren2019} considered a single pitching and heaving foil at $Re = 8000$ where a similar observation was noted.
+The main contributor to the resultant force in this case is the lift force.
+Thus, for the parameters considered, an increase in the thrust coefficient with heave amplitude is noticed as a consequence of increase in the effective angle of attack.
+This dependence of the thrust coefficient on the effective angle of attack for heaving foil corroborates the observations by \citet{vanBuren2019}, where it was pointed out that the thrust is entirely a consequence of lift forces.
 At fixed pitch amplitude and $f^*$, the mean thrust coefficient was found to increase with heave amplitude.
+The study conducted by \citet{Yu2017} observed a similar effect of changing the heave amplitude for fixed flapping frequency and pitch amplitude.

-\subsection{Effect of pitch amplitude on propulsion}
+\subsection{Effect of pitch amplitude $(\theta_0)$ on propulsion}